FREQUENTLY ASKED QUESTIONS

 What software do I need?

-At the moment all you basicly need is Skype (which is free).
-Of course there are apps and software for both Windows and Mac that make things easier on both sides, but in order to take lessons Skype is a minimum requirement.
-Zoom is an optional alternative, but as I am writing this there are some techincal issues with zoom incombination with the software I am using.
+At the moment all you basicly need is Zoom (which is free).
+Of course there are apps and software for both Windows and Mac that make things easier on both sides, but in order to take lessons Zoom is a minimum requirement.
+Skype is an optional alternative, but as I am writing this there are some technical issues with Skype in combination with the software I am using.

 Does it matter what operating system I use?
 Windows or Mac?